kasrahabib/ReqBrain/README.md

 # 📄 **Usage Restriction Prior to Paper Publication**

-As part of the review process for our academic paper titled:
-<u>ReqBrain: Task-Specific Instruction Tuning of LLMs for AI-Assisted Requirements Generation</u>,
+This repository is provided solely as a replication package as part of the review process for our academic paper titled:  <u>ReqBrain: Task-Specific Instruction Tuning of LLMs for AI-Assisted Requirements Generation</u>.

-this repository is **strictly closed-source** and provided **solely as a replication package**.
+Access is granted for **review purposes only**, and **no use beyond replication for review is permitted**.<br>
 **Do not use, modify, copy, or redistribute any part of this repository** until the paper is officially published.
-Access is granted for **review purposes only**, and **no use beyond replication for review is permitted**.

-After publication, this repository will be **archived on [Zenodo](https://zenodo.org/)** to ensure reproducibility and prevent versioning conflicts.
+After publication, this repository **may be** be archived on [Zenodo](https://zenodo.org/) with an open license to ensure reproducibility and prevent versioning conflicts.

 Please refer to the LICENSE file for full legal terms.